-During the 2021-22 financial year, the group continued to engage in its principal activity of promoting the development of Australian agricultural and pastoral resources through delivering innovative solutions to meet the dairy industry's current and future needs, particularly by herd development.
+During the 2022-23 financial year, the group continued to engage in its principal activity of driving genetic gain and herd improvement in the Australian dairy industry, through delivering innovative solutions to meet agriculture's current and future needs.
 The vision, mission and strategic priorities are described more fully on the following pages.
-In another year impacted by the global pandemic, DataGene was able to continue its services largely uninterrupted and the results are disclosed in the attached financial statements.
+This year saw DataGene continue to provide its services and the results are disclosed in the attached financial statements.

-Since DataGene's inception, the industry now has a modern genetic evaluation system, a Central Data Repository refreshed daily and DataVat a user-friendly platform for delivering individualised results, tools and services.
-This infrastructure has opened up opportunities that were once previous not possible, such as farmers granting electronic access to their advisors for herd test results, mastitis focus report, fertility focus report and the genetic futures report.
+DataGene provides core industry infrastructure in the form of a modern genetic evaluation system, a Central Data Repository (CDR) refreshed daily and DataVat a user-friendly platform for delivering individualised results, tools and services.
+This infrastructure has opened up opportunities that were once not possible, such as farmers granting electronic access to their advisors for herd test results, mastitis focus report, fertility focus report and the genetic futures report.

 DataGene now runs 45 evaluations a year with three public releases.
 More frequent genetic evaluation paved the way for the adoption of female genomic testing as farmers get the results in time to make early decisions.
-In a great result, there were record numbers of both males and females genomically tested during the year 2021/22.
+In a great result, there were record numbers of both males and females genomically tested during the year 2022/23.
 This was achieved by a combination of process/technology improvements and a collaborative awareness campaign between DataGene, Dairy Australia and the broader industry.

 The CDR provides the technology for data access and collaboration across a wide group of industry organisations.
-We are seeing the collaboration extend internationally as DataGene works with other countries and dairy equipment manufacturers through iDDEN to develop the capacity to exchange data collected on farm.
+We are seeing the collaboration extend internationally as DataGene works with other countries and dairy equipment manufacturers through the International Dairy Data Exchange Network (iDDEN) to develop the capacity to exchange data collected on farm.

 DataGene continues to work with external clients to deliver solutions for other industries and in other countries and expand our capacity to help Australian dairy farmers.
-A significant delivery during the year was the implementation of the WebConnect project with DataGene's counterpart in the US, the CDCB.
-This was a multi-year project that is now live.
+Some of the projects delivered and in progress during 2022/23 include a research database for Dairy UP, a mastitis app with Dairy Australia and the Food Agility CRC, and ongoing work on data in the cotton industry.

-DataGene delivered a surplus of \$98,290 (2021: \$17,630 surplus) for the year ended.
-Cash reserves increased to \$1,794,266 (2021: \$1,377,677) demonstrating prudent financial management.
-The reserve will assist with the management of risks and enabling strategic investment in our people, infrastructure and innovative solutions for the industry.
+DataGene delivered a deficit of \$826,555 (2022: \$98,290 surplus) for the year ended.
+Cash reserves decreased to \$1,378,245 (2022: \$1,794,266).
+The reserve assists with the management of risks and enabling strategic investment in our people, infrastructure and innovative solutions for the industry.